latent-to/developer-docs/docs/navigating-subtensor/epoch.md

 # Implementation of the Yuma Consensus Epoch

-If [Yuma Consensus](../glossary.md#yuma-consensus) is the heart of Bittensor, the epoch is the heartbeat, a regular pulse of calculations that processes [validator](../glossary.md#validator) weights and determines [emissions](../glossary.md#emission) for participants.
+If [Yuma Consensus (YC](../glossary.md#yuma-consensus) is the heart of Bittensor, the epoch is the heartbeat, a regular pulse of calculations that processes [validator](../glossary.md#validator) weights and determines [emissions](../glossary.md#emission) for participants.
 This page takes a deep dive into how the code accomplishes its purpose.

-## Overview

-The epoch function processes:
+The epoch function takes as its input the matrix values assigned to each miner by each validator, and performs stake-weighted consensus over them in order to derive the aggregated miner ratings and miner-validator bonds.
+Miners gain emissions (incentives) based on their aggregate ratings, and validators gain emissions (dividends) based on their bonds to highly rated miners.

 1. **Validator weights** submitted during the [tempo](../glossary.md#tempo) period
 2. **[Stake](../glossary.md#stake) calculations** determining validator influence
 3. **[Consensus](../glossary.md#consensus-score) computation** through stake-weighted medians